mystevotgit/Config-IO/README.md

 ## Implementation

-In this Task, I read and manipulated strings from enviroment configuration files into a map using Java Scanner class and File class.
+In this Task, I read and manipulated strings from environment configuration files into a map using Java Scanner class and File class.
 I did the following:

-1. I created a file reader
+1. I created a file reader.

     `File environment = new File(filePath);`
     `Scanner fileReader = new Scanner(environment);`

-2. I read each line of the file
+2. I read each line of the file.

     `while (fileReader.hasNextLine()) {`
       `  String data = fileReader.nextLine();`
       `...`
       `}`

-3. I splitted the data read into key and value pair to be stored in a map
+3. I splitted the data read into key and value pair to be stored in a map.

     `if (data.contains("=")) {`
                     `String[] splittedData = data.split("=");`